 We absolutely must push on those, but I think we also should think about how we can develop the high impact medicines of tomorrow in a way that takes equity into account.
 For example, most laboratory values are biased toward white males.
-But changing that is not as simple as, for example, it's important for the scientists and engineers to be thinking about the ethical, philosophical, and societal implications.
+But changing that is not as simple as, for example, including a Black population or a Hispanic population, then redoing the lab values.
+The diversity within the Black population is very large.